stereoplegic/structor/docs/designing-ui.md

 #### A component model

-The page in the workspace is a combination of React component models.
-A model is a description used by Structor in order to render a React component and apply specified properties the component.
+A component model is a metadata used by Structor which tells how to render a React component and what properties should be applied to the component.
 Each model is written in JSON format and have a pretty simple structure:

 ```json5